samdenty/context-scope/README.md

 # context-scope

 Context support for Javascript / Typescript.
 Side effects free.
 Create a `scope` and all functions called from within it will have access to it.
+Use multiple context's at the same time with inherited scopes.

 ## Getting started